Skip to content

 Upload Errors and Getting Help

-Errors can be due to invalid file formats or missing information, such as customer number, product information, dates, invoice number, or if a relationship with a customer has not gone live yet (or became inactive for any reason).
-Uploading an invoice file that is not in CSV format (for example: a PDF file) will trigger a Format Invalid error message.
+Errors can be due to invalid file formats, invalid file names, missing information - customer number, product information, dates, invoice number - or if a relationship with a customer has not gone live yet (or became inactive for any reason).

 Other errors may be due to duplicated invoices or when the number of invoices (or dollar amount) do not add up correctly.